IowaScaledEngineering/ise-docs/docs/Crossing Controllers/Basic Crossing/manual.md

 Connect the left and right negative leads - *making sure you have resistors on your signals* - to the L and R terminals.
 The exact orientation (left or right) is not important - they're just marked that way to help the user be consistent if so desired.
 Some crossings are wired so that all lights blink in the same direction at once, whereas others are wired so that signals on opposite sides of the road blink opposite.
 It's entirely up to you.

 Step 5: Set switches A, B, and C to the bell sound you want for your crossing.
+See "Configuration Options".

 Step 6: Set switches X and Y for the turn-off delay you want.
 This is the time between when the sensors clear and when the crossing shuts down.
+See (Configuration Options).

 Step 7: Place your hand in front of one of the sensors.
 You should see the red light on the sensor stalk turn on, and the crossing should begin ringing and flashing lights back and forth.
 Congratulations on a successful install!